RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

-\textbf{RepGhostNet.} With the RepGhost bottleneck built above and its input and output channel numbers same as Ghost bottleneck, RepGhostNet can be simply built by replacing Ghost bottleneck in GhostNet \cite{han2020ghostnet} with our RepGhost bottleneck.
-The architecture detail is shown in Table. \ref{tab:repghostnet_arch}.
+\textbf{RepGhostNet.} With the RepGhost bottleneck built above and its input and output channel numbers same as Ghost bottleneck, RepGhostNet can be simply built by replacing Ghost bottleneck in GhostNet~\cite{han2020ghostnet} with our RepGhost bottleneck.
+The architecture detail is shown in Table~\ref{tab:repghostnet-arch}.
 RepGhostNet stacks RepGhost bottlenecks except the input and output layers.
-A dense convolutional layer with 16 channels processes the input data, and a stack of normal 1\(\times\)1 convolutions and average pooling predicts the final outputs.
-We group RepGhost bottlenecks into 5 groups according to their inputs size, and stride=2 is set for last bottleneck in each group except for the last one.
-Note that we slightly change the middle channels in group \(4\) to keep channels non-decreasing in this group\cite{Radosavovic_2020_CVPR}.
-We also apply SE block\cite{hu2018squeeze} and use ReLU as the non-linearity function in RepGhostNet as GhostNet\cite{han2020ghostnet} does.
-Following \cite{ma2018shufflenet,han2020ghostnet}, a \textit{width multiplier} \(\alpha\) is used to scale the network, which is denoted as RepGhostNet \(\alpha\times\).
+A dense convolutional layer with 16 channels processes the input data, and a stack of normal 1$\times$1 convolutions and average pooling predicts the final outputs.
+We slightly change the middle channels in group $4$ to keep channels non-decreasing in this group~\cite{Radosavovic_2020_CVPR}.
+We also apply SE block~\cite{hu2018squeeze} and use ReLU as the non-linearity function in RepGhostNet as GhostNet~\cite{han2020ghostnet} does.
+Following ~\cite{ma2018shufflenet,han2020ghostnet}, a \textit{width multiplier} $\alpha$ is used to scale the network, which is denoted as RepGhostNet $\alpha\times$.